How to Secure Ubuntu 12.04

 sudo nano /etc/psad/psad.conf

-NOTE: Reference this link for more settings that can be changed within the psad.conf file_)
+> NOTE: Reference [this](http://www.cipherdyne.org/psad/docs/config.html "http\://www.cipherdyne.org/psad/docs/config.html") link for more settings that

-change the following line _IPT_SYSLOG_FILE
+change the following line `_IPT_SYSLOG_FILE`

 /var/log/messages;_ to _IPT_SYSLOG_FILE